There’s nothing inherently wrong with living with your parents, other than EVERYTHING! So let’s talk about how to GET OUT!

 Start scouring individual listings in areas you’re interested in just to get a feel for pricing.
 Fire up the Redfin and Zillow apps and start creating saved searches and alerts to see what pops up over time.

 Then track the listings you care about to see how they turn out.
-You can see what they were originally listed for and what they eventually sold for, assuming they eventually sold.
+You can see what they were originally listed for and what they eventually sold for, assuming they actually sold.

 You can even go to open houses if one is being held (without a real estate agent) and check out the properties to get a really good feel for them.